On the Quot scheme $\mathrm{Quot}^{l}_{S}(\mathcal{E})$: Introduction

-We study the Quot scheme $\Quot^l(\ce)$ of length $l$ coherent sheaf quotients of a locally free sheaf $\ce$ on a smooth projective surface.
-We conjecture that the singularities of $\Quot^l(\ce)$ are rational.
-For $l=2$ we use the ADHM description to show that this conjecture holds, and in fact exhibit a modular resolution of singularities; this leads us to a sheaf-theoretic generalisation of Severi's double point formula.
-Given a short exact sequence $0\rightarrow\ce^{'}\rightarrow\ce\rightarrow\ce^{''}\rightarrow 0$, we show that $\Quot^l(\ce^{''})\subset\Quot^l(\ce)$ is the zero scheme of a regular section of the tautological sheaf $\ce^{'\vee[l]}$, which results in a relation between the (ordinary and virtual) fundamental classes of $\Quot^l(\ce^{''})$ and $\Quot^l(\ce)$.
+We study the geometry of the Quot scheme $\Quot^{l}_{\S}(\ce)$ of length $l$ coherent sheaf quotients of a locally free sheaf $\ce$ on a smooth projective surface $\S$.
+In particular, we investigate the nature of its singularities, its intersection theory, and the cohomology of sheaves on $\Quot^l_{\S}(\ce)$.

-\subsection{Introduction}
+\section{Introduction}

-Let $\ce$ be a locally free sheaf of rank $r$ on a smooth projective irreducible surface $\S$, and consider the Quot scheme $\Quot^{l}_{\S}(\ce)$ of length $l$ coherent sheaf quotients of $\ce$.
-Quot schemes of this form were already considered by Grothendieck \cite{Grothendieck}, in connection with the Chow variety $\S^{(l)}$ of effective $0$-cycles of degree $l$ on $\S$.
-A great deal is known about the Hilbert scheme of points $\S^{[l]}=\Quot^{l}_{\S}(\co)$, and this is not the place to survey the vast literature dealing with this remarkable moduli space; suffice it to say that $\S^{[l]}$ has been studied extensively in several branches of geometry and representation theory.
+Let $\ce$ be a locally free sheaf of rank $r$ on a smooth projective surface $\S$, and consider the Quot scheme $\Quot^{l}_{\S}(\ce)$ of length $l$ coherent sheaf quotients of $\ce$.
+Defined by Grothendieck in his seminal paper \cite{Gro}, these schemes are fundamental objects of study in algebraic geometry.
+Grothendieck related the schemes $\Quot^{l}_{\S}(\ce)$ to the Chow scheme $\S^{(l)}$ of effective $0$-cycles of degree $l$ on $\S$.
+The Hilbert scheme of points $\S^{[l]}=\Quot^{l}_{\S}(\co)$ is smooth, and in fact a resolution of singularities of $\S^{(l)}$; the geometry of $\S^{[l]}$ is very rich and has been studied intensely \cite{Bea, ElS, EGL, Fog, Goe, Nak, MOP1}.
+In contrast, the schemes $\Quot^{l}_{\S}(\ce)$ are singular for $l, r\geqslant 2$ and very little is known about them, despite the fact that they occur naturally in the study of moduli spaces of sheaves on $\S$ \cite{Bar, GiL, Yos}.
+In this paper, we study some basic aspects of the geometry of these schemes.